 As your organization grows, a more comprehensive accounting method is appropriate, not only from the aspect of auditors but for your board and management.
 The size of your organization does not always indicate which accounting method to use, but it is more likely that with budgets over $500,000, the cash method begins to get more problematic as the need for accrual rises and “modified cash basis accounting” begins to set in.

 It is often stated that smaller organizations without the resources or means to use the accrual method tend to lean toward the cash method for cost savings and simplicity.
 Anyone who has become at all familiar with the ease and inherent logic of accrual accounting will find this a somewhat dubious reason for sticking with a cash method of accounting.
-Perhaps this nonprofit bias for cash method is due to a small organization not having a bookkeeper or only having a treasurer that does not focus on the numbers more than once a quarter.
-Whether the reasons for non-profits favoring cash method is based in fact or in fallacy, it is important to consider what is best for the organization.
-And if you do choose to switch, keep in mind that most organizational software’s allow for a seamless switch.
+Perhaps this nonprofit bias for the cash method is due to a small organization not having a bookkeeper or only having a treasurer that does not focus on the numbers more than once a quarter.
+Whether the reasons for non-profits favoring the cash method are based in fact or in fallacy, it is important to consider what is best for the organization.
+And if you do choose to switch, keep in mind that most organizational software allows for a seamless switch.

 And while the decision whether or not to switch may focus on the bookkeeper or treasurer, it is important to take the intended audience for your financial statements into consideration.
 For example, foundations and government agencies that require audited financial statements generally require financials in the accrual method since this is the only form accepted by GAAP.
-It is always important to remember that board and management staff must understand the method being used and need an accurate view of the organization for decision-making.
-Since most non-profit boards contain at least some business people, it is not unusual for the board to request the books be done on the accrual basis when otherwise very sophisticated financial professionals cannot draw their own conclusion from your books without asking many questions – questions which the Executive Director often cannot answer because of the complexity brought in by “modified cash” systems!
+It is always important to remember that the board and management staff must understand the method being used and need an accurate view of the organization for decision-making.
+Since most non-profit boards contain at least some business people, it is not unusual for the board to request the books be done on an accrual basis when otherwise very sophisticated financial professionals cannot draw their own conclusion from your books without asking many questions – questions which the Executive Director often cannot answer because of the complexity brought in by “modified cash” systems!